xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create new patient (UC01)
+1. User requests to create new patient (UC01).
-2. Nuudle create new patient
+2. Nuudle create new patient.
-3. User requests for an available time slot on a preferred day
+3. User requests for an available time slot on a preferred day.
-4. Nuudle shows the list of available time slot
+4. Nuudle shows the list of available time slot.
-5. User requests to add an appointment for the new patient
+5. User requests to add an appointment for the new patient.
-6. Nuudle creates the appointment
+6. Nuudle creates the appointment.

    Use case ends.